 Know Your Triggers

-the structure of your brain, head injuries, or even strokes and tumors.
-Similar
+including birth defects in the structure of the brain, head injuries, and

-one person with epilepsy that might not affect another.
+factors can contribute to epilepsy in one person that might not affect another.

-distinct, sometimes unpleasant, feeling that a seizure is coming.
-These early
+unpleasant, feeling that a seizure is coming.
+These early warnings are called

 Keep a Journal

-and physically before, during, and after a seizure.
-Talk to friends, family, or
+before, during, and after a seizure.
+Talk to friends, family, or coworkers who

-coworkers who might be around at the time of a seizure to help them understand
+might be around at the time of a seizure.
+This will help them understand